-Here are some things Michigan Adventure Racing (along with the Michigan Adventure Club/Get Your Bearings race) has been doing to grow adventure racing.
-AR in MI was crushed by the great recession.
-We lost all of our race organizations except one, along with most of our races and many racers seemed to give up the sport as well once the opportunities diminished.
-And because of the Great Lakes and customs barriers with Canada, it’s very difficult to draw racers from out of state.
-We’ve had some success with these strategies and thought it was worth sharing with other organizations, regions or states that have struggled.
+Here are some things Michigan Adventure Racing has been doing to grow adventure racing since its beginnings in 2011.
+Some of the challenges are lack of awareness about the sport, perception that AR is too difficult/fear of the unknown, amount of gear needed, and need to find teammates, among others.
+And because of the Great Lakes and real or perceived entry barriers with Canada, it’s very difficult to draw racers from out of state.
+We’ve had some success with the strategies below and thought it was worth sharing with other organizations, regions or states.

 1. New race formats